Cœur de pirate: Personal life

+In July 2009, it was revealed that Martin had been a nude model for the alt-porn website GodsGirls under the name Bea.
+About 800 naked pictures were featured on the website for many months.
+GodsGirls removed the pictures at her record company's request when she signed her contract, but the pictures keep reappearing on the web via some blogs and forums throughout the years.
+Martin always acknowledged that she had done these pictures but never wanted to talk about them before July 2009.

-On February 29, 2012, Martin announced on Twitter and Facebook that she was expecting a girl with her fiancé, Alex Peyrat, a tattoo artist.
-Martin and Peyrat were married later that year on July 26 and their daughter was born on September 4.
+On 29 February 2012, Martin announced on Twitter and Facebook that she was expecting a girl with her fiancé, Alex Peyrat, a tattoo artist.
+Martin and Peyrat were married later that year on 26 July and their daughter, Romy, was born on 4 September.

-On June 16, 2016, in an op-ed for Vice magazine's Noisey, Martin came out as queer as a response to the shooting at Pulse, a gay club in Orlando.
+On 16 June 2016, in an op-ed for Vice magazine's Noisey, Martin came out as queer as a response to the shooting at Pulse, a gay club in Orlando.
 The following day, she announced that she was filing for divorce from her husband.
 At the time, she was known to be in a relationship with Laura Jane Grace, who fronts Against Me!, although they later broke up.
 Martin and Peyrat remarried in March 2017, but were divorced again in 2018.

-On August 17, 2021, Martin announced her second pregnancy with partner Marc Flynn.
-Their son was born January 16, 2022.
+On 17 August 2021, Martin announced her second pregnancy with partner Marc Flynn.
+Their son, Arlo, was born 16 January 2022.

+She has publicly revealed having generalized anxiety disorder and ADHD.